iamkirankumaryadav/SQL/Joins.md

 <h3 name='right'>3.
 RIGHT Join</h3>

-Join all the rows from `right` table and matching rows from the `left` table.
+Join all the rows from `right` table and matching rows from `left` table,even if there are no matching rows in the left table.

 If there are no matches in the left table, `Null` values are returned for the left table columns.